 B Abruptio placenta

 E Meconium staining

-A 16-year-old primigravida delivers a 2000 gm infant girl at 38 weeks gestation.
+A 16-year-old primigravida has a blood pressure of 145/95 mm Hg.
+Laboratory studies shows the placental growth factor is markedly reduced.
+Induction of labor at 36 weeks results in delivery of a 2000 gm infant girl.
 Apgar scores are 6 and 8 at 1 and 5 minutes after delivery.
 The placenta weighs 400 gm.
-Which of the following statements is the most appropriate interpretation of these findings?
+On physical examination the infant has no abnormal findings.
+Which of the following conditions is most likely to have caused these findings?

 A study is performed of twin placentas.
 These placentas are examined grossly and microscopically following delivery.
 Most of these twin placentas are found to be diamnionic and dichorionic upon microscopic examination of dividing membranes.
 Which of the following is most likely to be found with increased frequency in infants with such placentas?